-- A. Nationals: For the National Tournament, entry shall be closed as noted in Rule 2.04.A, and the order of contestants in each event shall be determined and posted by a Seeding Committee composed of one member from each Region, appointed by the AWSA President.
-The committee shall rank the contestants in each event according to ability, with the highest seeded skier skiing last.
-The committee shall be guided by performances during the year preceding the Nationals, and other factors at its discretion, and its decisions shall be final.
-No change in this order is permitted without the authorization of the Seeding Committee, except that a contestant may withdraw his name, in person or by proxy, before the event starts. - B. Other Tournaments: The order of contestants shall be made by random draw or shall be seeded before the start of the tournament.
+- A. Nationals: For the National Tournament, entry shall be closed as noted in Rule 2.04A, and the order of contestants in each event shall be determined and posted by the AWSA National Rankings before the start of the contestant's event.
+The contestants in each event will be ordered according to their ranking, with the highest seeded skier skiing last, and shall be guided by the performances during the year preceding the National Tournament. - B. Other Tournaments: The order of contestants shall be made by random draw or shall be seeded before the start of the tournament.
 The Chief Judge shall designate the order of late entries pertaining to the manner in which they will be added to the order of contestants. - C. Except at Regional or National Tournaments, in the interest of expediency, a change in the order of contestants may be allowed by a majority decision of the Appointed Judges.
-Such a change is to occur prior to the start of the event. - D. For any division in which skiers request a lower ramp height, these skiers shall be grouped together and, at seeded tournaments, shall ski prior to those using the standard ramp height for that division. - E. For Regional and National Tournaments, nonplacement skiers shall ski prior to placement skiers (For Jump, see Rule 2.06D).
+Such a change is to occur prior to the start of the event. - D. For any division in which skiers request a lower ramp height, these skiers shall be grouped together and, at seeded tournaments, shall ski prior to those using the higher ramp height for that division. - E. For Regional and National Tournaments, nonplacement skiers shall ski prior to placement skiers (For Jump, see Rule 2.06D).